jmschrei/pomegranate/README.md

 *NOTE: pomegranate does not yet work with networkx 2.0.
 If you have problems, please downgrade networkx and try again.*

-The pomegranate paper can be [found here](http://jmlr.org/papers/volume18/17-636/17-636.pdf).
-Please consider citing it if you used it in your academic work.
+[JMLR-MLOSS Manuscript](http://jmlr.org/papers/volume18/17-636/17-636.pdf) Please consider citing it if you used it in your academic work.

 pomegranate is a package for probabilistic and graphical models for Python, implemented in cython for speed.
-It grew out of the [YAHMM](https://github.com/jmschrei/yahmm) package, where many of the components used could be rearranged to do other cool things.
+It grew out of the [YAHMM](https://github.com/jmschrei/yahmm) package, where many of the components of a hidden Markov model could be re-arranged to form other probabilistic models.
 It currently supports:

 * Probability Distributions
 * General Mixture Models